meteor/meteor/content/ui-ux.md

 ## User Experience Patterns

 There are some common user experience (UX---as in how your app behaves) patterns that are typical to most Meteor apps that are worth exploring here.
-These patterns relate heavily to the way the data they are allow the user is interacting with is subscribed to and published, so there are similar sections in the {data loading article} which deal with the data side of them.
+These patterns relate heavily to the way the data the user is interacting with is subscribed to and published, so there are similar sections in the {data loading article} talking about the way the publications are set up.

 ### Subscription readiness